Mr. Pogo: Personal life

 In 2003, he ran for a Senate seat in his hometown, but was defeated in the polls.

 Sekigawa was rushed to a hospital in February 2007 with a bleeding gastric ulcer and spent three weeks there.

 Death

 In 2014, Sekigawa underwent a spinal canal surgery.
 On May 25, 2017, Sekigawa underwent a second spinal canal surgery due to the lingering pain.
 Massive blood loss during the second surgery resulted in doctors deeming it too dangerous to continue and it was halted mid-way through.
 Sekigawa remained in a Gunma hospital, until surgery was attempted again on June 22, nearly a month after the previous surgery attempt.
 During the surgery, Sekigawa's blood pressure dropped to the point where he began experiencing an irregular heartbeat, resulting in a cerebral infarction.
-Sekigawa was transferred to a hospital in Saitama, where he died on June 23 at the age of 66 years old.
+Sekigawa was transferred to a hospital in Saitama, where he died on June 23 at the age of 66.